Helveg/jekyll-gfm-admonitions/README.md

 up GitHub Actions for your Jekyll project, please follow this link:
 [GitHub Actions Setup for Jekyll](https://jekyllrb.com/docs/continuous-integration/github-actions/).

+> [!CAUTION]
+>
+> For private repositories, make sure you exclude your source code files from the Jekyll
+> build!
+Also exclude large vendored package directories such as `node_modules/`.
+> See the configuration file below for examples

 After following the steps you will have to set up a minimal valid Jekyll project:

 1. Add `_config.yml`: